SOLD OUT

 • Andrew Stanleick

-FOUNDER & CEO, INNERSENSE ORGANIC BEAUTY
+FOUNDER & CEO, OMI WELLBEAUTY

 • Nini Zhang

-MANAGING DIRECTOR, BEAUTY & PERSONAL CARE, BANK OF AMERICA MERRILL LYNCH
+MANAGING DIRECTOR, INVESTMENT BANKING, BANK OF AMERICA

 Dealmaker SUMMIT LONDON